mybizna/partner/README.md

  - **Performance Analysis:** Assess partner performance through metrics and key performance indicators (KPIs) to evaluate the effectiveness of partnerships.
  - **Reporting and Analytics:** Generate reports and gain insights into partner-related data, enabling informed decision-making and strategy formulation.

 To leverage these features, access the MyBizNa ERP application and navigate to the Partner module.
-Explore the available options to effectively manage your partnerships and maximize collaboration with external entities.
+Explore the available options to effectively manage your partnerships and maximize collaboration with external Models.

 ## Requirements
 Mybizna ERP version 2024.1 or above